Winterborne St Martin: Governance

+After 2019 structural changes to local government in England, Winterborne St Martin is part of the Winterborne and Broadmayne ward which elects 1 member to Dorset Council.

-Winterborne St Martin is within an electoral ward that bears its name and extends from Winterbourne Abbas in a roughly south-easterly direction to the edge of Upwey.
+Winterborne St Martin was within an electoral ward that bears its name and extends from Winterbourne Abbas in a roughly south-easterly direction to the edge of Upwey.
 The total population of this ward was 2,095 in the 2011 census.
-The ward is one of 32 that comprise the West Dorset parliamentary constituency, which is currently represented in the UK national parliament by the Conservative Chris Loder.
+The ward was one of 32 that comprised the West Dorset parliamentary constituency.